Puritan writer Matthew Henry was once robbed by thieves and recorded in his journal:

 “Let me be thankful first because I was never robbed before; second, although they took my purse, they did not take my life; third, because, although they took my all, it was not much; and fourth, because it was I who was robbed, and not someone else.”

 How could Matthew Henry rejoice after being hijacked?
-Because he didn?t derive his joy from his circumstances, but he took joy in the God of his salvation.
+Because he didn’t derive his joy from his circumstances, but took joy in the God of his salvation.

 For believers in Christ, the source of our joy is Jesus himself.
 He’s our fountain of life, our chosen portion, our beautiful inheritance.
 He’s our meat and drink.
 And he never changes, no matter how much our circumstances fluctuate.
 I once flew from Pittsburgh to Toronto.
 It was overcast and snowing in Pittsburgh, but when the plane rose above the clouds, the sun was blazing in all its glory.
 When we descended in Toronto it was grey and snowing again.
-I had a flash of revelation (that?s right folks, it had never dawned on me until that very moment): the sun is always shining above the clouds.
+I had a flash of revelation (that’s right folks, it had never dawned on me until that very moment): the sun is always shining above the clouds.
 And like the sun, God is always blazing with goodness and kindness and power and love for us, no matter what our circumstances “down here” are like.
 He hasn’t changed any more than the sun changes when it’s raining.
 As it says in Lamentations 3:

 If you have not yet called upon the Lord Jesus Christ to save you from your sins, and give you eternal life, I urge you to do so right now.
-If you do know Jesus, be glad and sing praises, like Matthew Henry or Paul and Silas, no matter what’s happening “down here” in our lives.
+For those of us who do know Jesus, be glad and sing praises, like Matthew Henry or Paul and Silas, no matter what’s happening “down here” in our lives.
 Remember, the sun is always shining above the clouds, and the steadfast love of our God will never cease.